Gathering Project Requirements: The Foundation for a Smooth Start to Software Development

 Simply put, by striving to make development fast, cheap, and detailed, you can choose only two of these three conditions.
 Otherwise, you’ll have to sacrifice quality, which is determined by the sum of these three factors.

-2. Consider the three types of requirements
+2. Consider the three types of requirements in software

 In How to Create a Product That Investors Will Commit To, we mentioned that by getting carried away with the technical side, many founders forget about the value they should bring to customers (meaning the reason why customers buy the product).